NitinShaily/Movie-App/readme.md

 # Movie-App
 ## Discription
-Web App to visualise to rated movie
+Web App to visualise top rated movie

 ## Functionalities
 > Quick Search to sort movies on the basis of need